DrCuis/Learning-Cuis/LayoutTour.md

 ### Add submorphs

 Well, a lightBlue rectangle is not much to work with.
-Let's add a few submorphs -- morphs which are contained within the lightBlue LayoutMorph.
+Let's add a few submorphs -- morphs that are contained within the lightBlue LayoutMorph.

 ````Smalltalk
 myLayout addMorph: (ColoredBoxMorph new :: color: Color blue; yourself).